How to Transcribe Microsoft Teams Meetings Without a Bot

 Security

 IceCubes runs entirely within the browser extension sandbox.
-It does not require admin-level permissions, does not access other browser tabs, and does not send data through any third-party bot infrastructure.
+It doesn't require admin-level permissions, operates within the meeting tab, and doesn't send data through any third-party bot infrastructure.
 The data path is: browser tab to IceCubes extension to IceCubes cloud (encrypted in transit and at rest).

 Deployment